Most women favor childhood immunizations to protect kids from serious diseases like polio, tetanus and measles.

 Why the big media spend?
 Because the CDC and other world health organizations are concerned that controversy over childhood immunization has sparked an increase in preventable diseases.

 In the U.S., the prevalence of whooping cough increased in 2012 to nearly 50,000 cases.
 Last year, cases dropped to about 24,000.
 Still, this is more than 10 times the number reported back in the early 1980s when the bacteria infected less than 2,000 people.
-This interactive map illustrating the rise of preventable diseases around the world from the Council on Foreign Relations presents a pretty compelling case for the CDC’s campaign marketing spend.

 Are you female and interested in joining Brogan Talks to Women?
 Click here to learn more.